chalianwar/docker-performance/README.md

 * output: required filename, is populated by warmup and needed by run for mapping the trace uri to a blob
 * threads: optional int, specifies how many threads should be used to send requests to registry in warmup mode
+* random: optional boolean, instructs the master to create random files for layers rather than creating files of 0's

 ### simulate